BERTHA-4c-DKS/pycubescd/README.md

 pycd.py: Produce a CD curve using a single cube file

+pycd_simple.py: Produce a CD curve using a single cube file.
+It works also WITHOUT the "matplotlib" and "scypy" modules

 pybader.py: Used to evaluate the partial integral of an
             integrand in cube format on a Bader's volume mapped on cube.